teisia/restaurants-CRUD-project/partTwo.md

 #Things you will be adding by using these concepts

-**Be sure to read through this whole document, then DATA MODEL your app!
+**!!!!!!!
+Be sure to read through this whole document, then DATA MODEL your app!
 Your data model should be done using draw.io or lucidchart!
-Attach a link or screen shot of your data model to your readMe!**
+Attach a link or screen shot of your data model to your readMe!!!!!!!**

 ###USER Show page
 ![image](images/show.jpg)

 ###ADMIN Show page
 ![image](images/admin.png)
 ### 1. Reviews
 * When a user comes to the show page of a restaurant they will see many reviews under the description
 * The user has the option to add a new review